Bill Beckley: Collections

 His work is in the collections of the Museum of Modern Art; the Whitney Museum; the Guggenheim Museum, New York; the Smithsonian American Art Museum, Washington D.C.; the Tate Modern, London; the Daimler Collection in Stuttgart; Sammlung Hoffman in Berlin; and in the private collections of the Morton Neumann Family, Jeff Koons, and Sol LeWitt.

 Academe

-In the nineties Beckley edited Aesthetics Today, a series of books for the School of Visual Arts and Allworth Press.
-This included, among other books, Thomas McEvilliey’s Shape of Ancient Thought, Robert C. Morgan’s The End of the Art World, and Beckley’s anthologies Uncontrollable Beauty and Sticky Sublime.
+During the nineteen nineties, Beckley edited Aesthetics Today, a series of books for the School of Visual Arts and Allworth Press.
+This included, among other books, Thomas McEvilley’s Shape of Ancient Thought, Robert C. Morgan’s The End of the Art World, and Beckley’s anthologies Uncontrollable Beauty and Sticky Sublime.
 In 2018 he spoke on his work at The University of Bologna, and he wrote a chapter for Contemporary Visual Culture and the Sublime, published by Routledge Press in 2018.
-He has taught semiotics at the School of Visual Arts since 1970.
-Former students include John von Bergen, Mark Dion and Keith Haring.
+He began teaching semiotics at the School of Visual Arts in 1970.
+Former students include John von Bergen, Mark Dion, and Keith Haring.

+Personal life and death

+Beckley married Deirdre Williams, a costume designer for films, in 1980.
+They divorced in 1981.
+He married Laurie Johenning, a sculptor, in 1986.
+They had two sons, Tristan and Liam.

+Bill Beckley died on August 17, 2024, at his home in Kerhonkson, New York.
+He was 78.